ltonetwork/ownables-sdk/README.md

 # wasm game of life:
 The wasm-game-of-life folder is based on the wasmpack template.
 It creates a js library that reads .wasm files based on the rust code written in rust.
+It includes a www folder with the current test app. im using the rust in wasm-game-of-life/src/ to generate the wasm, which i will then call in the www/index.js file.

 To get the example website running do this in the root dir `wasm-pack build`